mseminatore/TeslaJS/README.md

 ## soc.js

-This sample retrieves and displays the current vehicle charge level and rated miles.
+This sample retrieves and displays the charge limit, the current vehicle charge level, and the ideal, rated and projected range.

 Usage: